M7-TROJAN/Back-End/Learning/C#/24_Enumerators_Iterator/IEnumerable_and_Enumerator/IEnumerable.md

-In C#, `IEnumerable` is an interface defined in the `System.Collections` namespace.
+ `IEnumerable` is an interface defined in the `System.Collections` namespace.
 It represents a collection of objects that can be enumerated, allowing you to iterate over its elements sequentially.
 This interface defines a single method:

 ```csharp
 IEnumerator GetEnumerator();